II. Epidemiology

 -

-Hyperviscosity Syndrome
+Hyperviscosity Syndrome (uncommon to rare)

 - Findings: Fatigue, Headache, Visual disturbance, Retinopathy

-- Treat with plasma exchange, antimyeloma Chemotherapy
+- Treat with Plasma Exchange, antimyeloma Chemotherapy

-XIX.
+XXII.
 Prognosis

 - Invariably fatal but relates to staging